ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

       - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance under the Collections section.
       - environmentId : Id of the environment created in App Configuration service instance under the Environments section.

 1. *Optional*: You can work offline with local configuration file and perform [feature and property related operations](#ac-java-example).
-After setting the `collectionId`, follow the below step:
+After setting the `appConfiguration.init(AppConfiguration.REGION_US_SOUTH, guid, apikey)`, follow the below step:

    ```java
    String configurationFile = "custom/userJson.json";